alenaks/SigmaPie/README.md

 The tier containing both vowels and liquids would not capture this picture.
 Intervening vowels would make the liquid spreading non-local over the tier, and intervening liquids would cause vowels to be potentially far away from each other over the tier.

-**Multiple tier-based strictly local** grammars are a conjunction of multiple TSL grammars: they consist of several tiers, and restrictions defined for every one of those tiers.
+**Multiple tier-based strictly local** grammars are conjunction of multiple TSL grammars: they consist of several tiers, and restrictions defined for every one of those tiers.
 For example, consider the following toy example.

     Good strings: aaabbabba, oppopooo, aapapapp, obooboboboobbb, ...